super3/tolog/README.md

 # Tolog

-Tolog is an open-source todo and journal app that uses markdown files for storing notes, similar to [Logseq](https://logseq.com/).
+Tolog is an open-source todo and journal app, similar to [Logseq](https://logseq.com/).
 Our goal is to provide a simple and intuitive interface to manage your thoughts and get things done.

 ## Features

-- Markdown-based note-taking
-- Local file storage
-- Bidirectional linking
-- Daily notes
+- [x] Daily journal (stored locally)
+- [ ] Integrated daily todo list

 ## Development

+### Prerequisites

+- Node.js (v16 or higher)
+- npm or yarn

 ### Icon Generation
 To generate the application icons: